nephio-experimental/tko/USAGE.md

     tko deployment list

 Results are sorted by ID.
-Note that for deployments TKO uses "k-sortable" UUIDs, meaning that the natural sort order of the IDs corresponds to their order of creation.
+Note that for deployments TKO uses "K-sortable" UUIDs, meaning that the natural string sort order of the IDs corresponds to their order of creation.

+`tko` defaults to YAML representations, but many other formats are supported via the `--format` argument: "yaml", "json", "xjson", "xml", "cbor", "messagepack", and "go".
+Examples:

+    tko deployment list --format=json
+    tko deployment list --format=go

+(Note that the "cbor" and "messagepack" formats are binary and may not be represented properly in terminals.)

-For handling large amounts of results, TKO supports paging:
+For handling large amounts of results, `tko` supports paging:

-    tko deployment --offset=10 --max-count=10
+    tko deployment list --offset=10 --max-count=10

-All list commands have powerful filters to narrow results.
-You can combine filters.
+All list commands have powerful filters to narrow results, and you can combine filters.
 See `--help` for available filters.
 Note that all queries happen at the backend and are scalable to millions of entities.
 A few examples: